DavitGhazaryan/RLDroneSim/README.md

    ```

 ### DEVELOPMENT NOTES!!!
 For now some of the files are being copied into the container at start time.
-Letter those will be set in the Dockerfile.
+Later, those will be set in the Dockerfile.
 Meanwhile, after creating the container you may need to rebuild the ArduCopter make the changed files take effect.
    ```bash
    ./waf clean